 Finally, the last slice that makes up the balance sheet pie is called shareholders’ equity.
 Money that a publically traded company receives from its investors is considered shareholder’s equity

 Pay attention to the retained earnings of a company.
 Retained earnings (RE) is money that a business reinvests into itself.
-This is important because the more money a business has left over after paying expenses, the more likely it is to be financially stable.
+That is important because the more money a company has left over after paying expenses, the more likely it is to be financially stable.

 When companies finish paying off their debt and start reinvesting into themselves, they can use these leftover earnings to pay dividends to their investors.
-This is imperative since a company that pays dividends and increases those dividends over time is financially healthy.
+It’s imperative since a company that pays dividends and increases those dividends over time is financially healthy.

 Remember to keep an eye out for companies that pay more in dividends to their investors over time.

 Another thing to keep in mind when looking at shareholders’ equity is treasury stocks.
 You can see it listed here at the bottom.

 Treasury stocks are also known as stock buybacks, which is basically when a company uses its funds to reacquire its own shares.